Polegate and Willingdon Medical Centre

 1. I would be interested how the two surgeries collaborative working looks / manifests?
 2. What are the "retail businesses" referred to other than the existing tesco express, the mentioned pharmacy as part of the development and the possible Aldi, the triangle & Polegate shops, as the new development only has housing as far as I am aware.

-Martin asked 13 days agoYou are correct that there are no other new retail premises other than the Pharmacy.
+Martin asked about 1 month agoYou are correct that there are no other new retail premises other than the Pharmacy.
 The GP practices are currently leading a patient engagement exercise, which is the appropriate route for questions, feedback and comments relating to clinical services, service provision and how the practices will operate.
 We would encourage you to contact your GP practice directly or respond through the patient engagement materials they have issued, so that your views can be fully considered as part of that process.
 The Council is responsible for delivering the building itself and is working in partnership with the practices and NHS Sussex to support the project.
 However, decisions relating to clinical services and patient care sit with the GP practices and the NHS.

 -